Whole School Approach

 CHAT (Changing Health Acting Together)

-Our CHAT initiative provides schools with funding to support their whole school approaches in resilience, drug and road safety education.
+Our award winning CHAT initiative provides schools with funding to support their whole school approaches in resilience, drug and road safety education.
 The CHAT process helps schools to audit their current efforts and plan for the future, to ensure a sustainable approach and the best health and safety outcomes are achieved for the whole school community.

 Having a whole school drug education plan that is documented and shared across the whole school community is protective of staff as well as students and also ensures that parents understand the school’s intentions to work proactively when drug use issues arise.